Single Black Female

 Single Black Female is a 2022 thriller television film directed by Shari L. Carpenter and written by Sa'Rah L. Jones and Tessa Evelyn Scott.
 Starring Amber Riley, Raven Goodwin, and K. Michelle, it is inspired by the 1992 film Single White Female.
 The film was released on February 5, 2022, and was the most viewed Lifetime original film since Wendy Williams: The Movie (2021).

-A sequel was released in 2024 titled Single Black Female 2: Simone's Revenge, and the final film titled Single Black Female 3: The Final Chapter was released in 2025.
+The film was followed by two sequels Single Black Female 2: Simone's Revenge (2024) and Single Black Female 3: The Final Chapter (2025).